saschpe/qtopia-virtual-keyboard/GS_README.txt

 The library is delived as source together with a designer plugin and examples.

-src/library   - Complete library source code (ready to be deployed) src/plugin    - Complete designer plugin source code (optional) src/examples  - Examples (optional) docs/         - API documentation (see GS_INSTALL.txt for details)
+src/library   - Library source code
+src/plugin    - Designer plugin source code (optional) examples      - Examples (optional) doc/          - API documentation (see GS_INSTALL.txt for details)

 Other available documents